enligence/persona-link/README.md

 # Persona Link
-This new open source project intends to revolutionize the digital human industry by making it easier for users to integrate their AI-based agents with any avatar or digital human provider.
+The project's aim is to make a novel step to facilitate digital human industry by making it easier for users to integrate their AI-based agents with any avatar or digital human provider.

 The main features of the project include:
 1. **Interoperability**: Our solution provides a standard interface that allows users to seamlessly integrate any AI-based agent with any avatar or digital human provider.